 Justice Department Sues Edward Snowden, Seeking Profits From His Book

-The Department of Justice has filed a lawsuit against Edward Snowden alleging that his newly released memoir Permanent Record violated nondisclosure agreements he signed with the federal government.
+The Department of Justice has filed a lawsuit against Edward Snowden alleging that his newly released memoir, Permanent Record, violates nondisclosure agreements he signed with the federal government.
 Justice Department lawyers say the U.S. is entitled to all of Snowden's book profits.

 The civil lawsuit filed Tuesday in Virginia names the former National Security Agency contractor and his New York-based publisher, MacMillan.
 The suit argues that Snowden's failure to receive pre-publication approval from the NSA and the Central Intelligence Agency constitutes a breach of contract.